Vorticode/solarite/docs/index.md

 #### Manual DOM Operations

-While Solarite handles most DOM updates automatically, there are cases where you might want to perform manual DOM operations for specific optimizations or integrations with third-party libraries.

-You can safely perform manual DOM operations in these scenarios:
+While Solarite handles most updates automatically, you can perform manual DOM operations in these scenarios:

-1. **Attribute Modifications**: You can modify any attributes that were not created by expressions, on any nodes that were not created by expressions.
+1. **Static Attributes**: Modify attributes not created by expressions.

-2. **Node Addition/Removal**: You can add or remove nodes that meet all these criteria:
-   - Not created by an expression
-   - Not positioned directly before or after an expression that creates nodes
-   - Do not have any attributes created by expressions
+2. **Static Nodes**: Add or remove nodes not created by expressions, and not directly adjacent to node-creating expressions.

-3. **Temporary Modifications**: You can modify any node temporarily, as long as you restore its previous position and attributes before `render()` is called again.
+3. **Temporary Changes**: Modify any node if you restore its original state before the next `render()`.

-Following these guidelines ensures that Solarite's rendering system continues to work correctly alongside your manual DOM operations.
-This example creates a list inside a `div` element and demonstrates which manual DOM operations are allowed:
+This example demonstrates these rules:

 ```javascript
 import h, {toEl} from './dist/Solarite.min.js';